PHP-DI/PHP-DI/doc/frameworks/symfony2.md

 So write your aliases with interfaces as much as possible.

+## FOSRestBundle

+There was a bug in FOSRestBundle that would prevent using "Controller as services" in some cases.

+This bug has been fixed and will be released in >=1.3.2 (not released yet at the time of writing).

+Full details are here: [FOSRestBundle#743](https://github.com/FriendsOfSymfony/FOSRestBundle/pull/743]

 ## More

 Read more on the [PHP-DI-Symfony2 project on Github](https://github.com/mnapoli/PHP-DI-Symfony2).